Brownies themselves are the stuff of lunchroom bake sales and hot July afternoons, paired with an ice cold glass of fresh lemonade.

 And this is what happens when the photographer takes his payment.

-1 cup (240 ml) butterscotch chips, or various substitutes: raisins, craisins, chopped nuts, toffee chips, chocolate chips, coconut flakes, etc.
+In place of butterscotch chips, use various substitutes: raisins, craisins, chopped nuts, toffee chips, chocolate chips, coconut flakes, etc.